fabiommendes/boxed/README.rst

 This might remember the infamous SUID bit.
 SUID executables allows an user to spawn program that starts its life with super user permissions and (hopefully) drop them as soon as possible while keeping only the permissions necessary for it to run.
-The classical example is a webserver.
-Only the super user can listen to port 80 (or any other lower ports), thus the webserver must start its life as root and quickly drop all privileges but those necessary to communicate in the desired ports.
+The classical example is a web server.
+Only the super user can listen to port 80 (or any other lower ports), thus the web server must start its life as root and quickly drop all privileges but those necessary to communicate in the desired ports.

 Linux capabilities is a fine-grained version of the SUID bit.
-We can grant very specific super user privileges to a program.
-The boxed library uses a Python interpreter with the SETUID capability which grant us only the permission of changing the UID of a process.
-Even if the process escalates its privileges to run with UID=0 (the super user), none of the other permissions are granted so it will not gain any super powers.
+It grants very specific privileges to a program.
+The ``boxed`` library uses a Python interpreter with the SETUID capability which grant us only the permission of changing the UID of a process.
+Even if the process escalates its privileges to run with UID=0 (the super user), none of the other permissions are granted so it will not gain super powers.
 In particular, it will not be able to read, write or execute any file that user who executed the sandbox did not have access to.

 By default, ``boxed`` runs the sandbox as the `nobody` user.
-We create a copy of the interpreter called /usr/bin/python_boxed during installatin and then apply the command::
+We create a copy of the interpreter called /usr/bin/python_boxed during installation and then apply the command::

     $ setcap cap_setuid+ep /usr/bin/python_boxed